'Software issues' kept Lucas Oil Stadium roof closed Sunday

 WISH-TV’s Angela Moryan reported that only half of the Lucas Oil Stadium roof would open at the time.

-The CIB spokesperson says the issue should be fixed by the Colts’ next home game: Sunday, Nov.
+The CIB spokesperson says they’re working to have the issue fixed by the Colts’ next home game: Sunday, Nov.
 10 versus Buffalo.

 The stadium’s roof operation is scheduled for an upgrade in January, according to the CIB statement.